On this page

 - Car repairs

-- Have been receiving DHS payments for at least 39 consecutive weeks
+- Have been receiving Centrelink payments for at least 39 consecutive weeks

-Can I access super early to pay off debts?
+Can I withdraw super to pay off debts?

 Yes, but it’s important to understand that early super payments made under the severe financial hardship provision can only be used to pay your reasonable living expenses.
 Funds are also only available for payments that are in arrears, not for future repayments or to clear debt.